LSEG-API-Samples/Example.RDPAPI.TypeScript.AngularESGWebapp/README.md

 You can find the implementation to generate the Login UI from the login.component.html under folder \src\app\login.
 Also, you can find the codes to handle login requests in login.component.ts.

 We will use Angular Material to generate the form.
-The form consists of a text box to get username and password with submit button and now a text box to get AppKey because we will add it to the codes in service implementation instead.
+The form consists of a text box to get the RDP username, password, and application key with a submit button.

 ```html
 <div class="example-container mat-elevation-z8">